 Why do singles and young professionals love living in Salt Lake City?
-It’s one of the best U.S. cities for jobs and one of the most affordable places to live in America.
+It’s one of the best cities for young professionals in America and one of the best U.S. cities for jobs.
 But that’s not all.
 This Utah gem also boasts a hot real estate market for young buyers!
-If you’re looking for best places to live in Salt Lake City based on affordability, crime rates, and access to the city’s best amenities, check out these seven neighborhoods!
+If you’re looking for the best places to live in Salt Lake City based on affordability, crime rates, and access to the city’s best amenities, check out these seven neighborhoods!

 - Home Price: $241,773 median purchase price; $885 median monthly rent

-- Crime Rate: Safer than 47% of cities in Utah
+- Crime Rate: Safer than 47% of Salt Lake City neighborhoods

 Things to Do in Capitol Hill